$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Think about using a cozy cat pouch on the bed.
 There are some divine cat pouches, and they are perfect for using on the bed because they are soft.

-Even if there is an accident, it is a lot easier to clean this sleeping pouch rather than stripping the sheets to remake the bed.
+Even if there is an accident, it is a lot easier to clean this sleeping pouch rather than stripping the sheets in the middle of the night, to remake the bed.

 13. Cat Wall Shelves